Maryknoll Sisters: History

 The institute was founded in 1912 by Mother Mary Joseph (née Mary Josephine "Mollie" Rogers), from Jamaica Plain, Massachusetts, a graduate of Smith College (1905).
 In 1914 one of the Teresians' earliest benefactors, Julia Ward, took Rogers to Europe.
 They visited Our Lady of Lourdes in France and Vatican City.
 This was Roger's first experience of the European Catholic approach religious congregation devoted specifically to foreign mission work.
 Having only been exposed to Protestant missionary attitudes at Smith College, Rogers had patterned the Teresians on that model: active, practical, and pious.

-The first group of sisters went to Los Angeles and Seattle in 1914 to work among the children of Japanese imigrants.
+The first group of sisters went to Los Angeles and Seattle in 1914 to work among the children of Japanese immigrants.
 In 1920, Patrick Joseph Hayes, Archbishop of New York, granted the sisters canonical approval as a diocesan religious community; they became known as "the Foreign Mission Sisters of St. Dominic" in recognition of the religious formation they have received from the Dominican Sisters of Sinsinawa.

 The early missionaries concentrated in East Asia, particularly China (1921) and Korea (1922).
 World War II interrupted their work.
 Many Sisters were detained and deported, and two lost their lives.
 However, numerous South American countries were added as mission sites.
 Maryknoll Sisters also responded to the needs of refugees in Central America, Africa and Asia.

 In 1954, the community became a congregation of pontifical right and changed its name to the "Maryknoll Sisters of St. Dominic".
 During the 1950s, the sisters produced Crusade - The Story of the Bible Retold for Catholic, a soft covered series of Bible stories for children.